 Madan is an awardee of the Ashoka-Lemelson Fellowship for social entrepreneurship.

-K.Lalita is well known as co-author and editor of classics in women’s studies, such as “We were making History,” “Women Writing in India from 600 BC to the 20th Century,” and “Taking Charge of our bodies".
+K.Lalita, the treasurer, is well known as co-author and editor of classics in women’s studies, such as “We were making History,” “Women Writing in India from 600 BC to the 20th Century,” and “Taking Charge of our bodies".

 She was founder-president of India’s first women’s activist group, the Progressive Organisation of Women, and founder-coordinator of the well-known Anveshi Research Centre of Women’s Studies.
 She works on issues of gender, women’s health and education.